Nathpa Jhakri Dam

-The Nathpa Jhakri Dam is a concrete gravity dam on the Sutlej river in Himachal Pradesh, India.
+The Nathpa Jhakri Dam is a concrete gravity dam on the Sutlej river in Rampur Bushahr, Shimla district, Himachal Pradesh, India.
 The primary purpose of the dam is hydroelectric power production and it supplies a 1500 MW underground power station with water.
 Before reaching the power station, water is diverted through a 27.4 km headrace tunnel.
 Construction on the project began in 1993 and it was complete in 2004.
 The last two of the 250 MW Francis turbine-generators went online in March 2004.
 It is owned by SJVN.

 Scheduling and generation despatch

 The scheduling and despatch of the Nathpa Jhakri Hydro Power plant is done by Northern Regional Load Despatch Centre which is the apex body to ensure the integrated operation of the power system grid in the Northern region and comes under Power System Operation Corporation Limited (POSOCO).

-Nathpa Jhakri Hydroelectric Plant supplies power to several northern Indian states (Haryana, Himachal Pradesh, Punjab, Jammu & Kashmir, Rajasthan, Uttar Pradesh, Uttarakhand) and also to the cities of Delhi and Chandigarh.
+Nathpa Jhakri Hydroelectric Plant supplies power to several northern Indian states and union territories apart from Himachal Pradesh in Haryana, Delhi, Chandigarh, Punjab, Jammu & Kashmir, Ladakh, Rajasthan, Uttar Pradesh and Uttarakhand.

 On 6 September 2025, after extreme levels of rainfall a massive landslide near the dam blocked the National Highway-5 nearby and caused concern for the dam.